alexwelsby/cgra359-assign1/README.md

 [J] - Your Journal.
 Pulls up a full-screen UI.
 Right or left click to 'flip' through your pages of notes.
 [I] - Your Inventory.
 Shows you what you're carrying (and an MRI-esque scan of your body).
 Right click on an object to drop it, or inspect its description.
 [WASD] - Movement through the world.
+[ctrl] - Crouch.
+[space-bar] - Jump.
+[Shift] - Sprint.
 #### Game systems and interactions
+*Movement*:
+* The player can move using WASD.
+* Jump using [space-bar]; Jumping uses up a small amount of Oxygen
+* crouch using [ctrl]
+* Sprint using [Shift]; Sprinting uses up Oxygen over time, stopping when the bar is at 20%

+*Player stats*:
+* Oxygen: The player has a mock oximeter in the upper left corner of their screen at all times, that goes up over time, or goes down during exertion, at high elevations, or with high Panic.
+Low oxygen darkens and blurs the screen; Oxygen remaining critically low for 15 seconds results in a Game Over.
+* Panic: The player has a mock heart-rate UI below their oximeter.
+A faster heart-rate chews through Oxygen.
+A player's heart-rate can increase during exertion or times of high Panic, such as dark or narrow spaces.

+*Inventory & Equipment*:
+* Press [I] to open the inventory.
+The inventory works on a grid pattern, with different objects taking up different numbers of squares.
+The re-breather is the largest item in the game.
+* Items should have tool-tips that include small notes about the item; clicking on the tooltip could open the Journal.

+*Journal*:
+* Press [J] to open the Journal.
+The Journal keeps track of the number of Wall-Eyes you've found (and thus, how close you are to completing the game) and the character's thoughts regarding the last expedition's failures.

+*World interaction*:
+* The player can interact with quest triggers or Blockage triggers by pressing [E].

 #### Progression and rewards
 The player progresses through the world by solving puzzles in the form of Blockages.
 Rewards come in the form of story beats that are disclosed through the character's Journal, which the player must open after each Wall-Eye to mark how many Wall-Eyes they've found and their conditions.